cando/slides/presentations/programming_with_algebra/index.md

 <!--

-back again to this slide.
+Back again to this slide.

 Can be seen as a mapping from one category to another.
 To be a functor i have to know how to map objects but also how to map arrows/functions!